ElectricalGang

 • This insulator protects the material from lightning and heat.

-• In terms of safety, it is used in circuits, electric boards.
+• In terms of safety, it is used in circuits and electric boards.

 • Plastics and rubbers are used for the production of everyday products.